Supporting you and the puppy

 It is vital that you have access to a local veterinary practice with 24-hour cover which is close enough to be reached quickly in an emergency.

 Before arriving at your home, the puppy will be vaccinated with the appropriate vaccine covering all the major diseases.
-Our vaccination policy was drawn up under the guidance of our veterinary advisers and your puppy training supervisor will keep you up to date with vaccinations that may later be due.
+Our vaccination policy was drawn up under the guidance of our veterinary advisers and your puppy development advisor (formerly called a puppy training supervisor) will keep you up to date with vaccinations that may later be due.

 All our puppies are given treatment against roundworms before they arrive at your home and they are wormed again at two, three and six months of age.
-Your puppy training supervisor will provide the medication, together with instructions on how to give the treatment as well as general advice.
+Your puppy development advisor (formerly called a puppy training supervisor) will provide the medication, together with instructions on how to give the treatment as well as general advice.

 Neutering and bitches in season